tencentyun/intlcloud-documents/yehe_doc/开发者服务/前端性能监控/操作指南/应用接入_intl_en.md

  Business System
 </td>
 <td>
  This feature is used to manage your connected applications by category.
 For example, you can categorize your applications by conditions such as development team, business logic, and application type.
-If you have no available teams, click <b>Create</b> on the right, enter the relevant information, and click <b>OK</b> to create one.
+If you have no available teams, click Create on the right, enter the relevant information, and click <b>OK</b> to create one.
 </td>
 </tr>
 </table>